salman3k1/Job-Listing-Drupal/README.md

 ## Getting Started

-After setting up, import the provided database backup to get up ad running
+After setting up, import the provided database backup to get up and running.
+Database settings can be set under sites/default/settings.php.

-The default admin user admin and the password is 123456
+The default backend user is admin and the password is 123456